bradleypallen/keras-quora-question-pairs/README.md

 * Four hidden layers in the fully-connected component had the best accuracy, with between zero and six hidden layers evaluated.
 * Using 200 dimensions for the layers in the fully-connected component showed the best accuracy among tested dimensions 50, 100, 200, and 300.

-It would appear that complex architectures have yet to outperform bag-of-embeddings approaches.
-As noted in [[6]](https://explosion.ai/blog/quora-deep-text-pair-classification), this is an encouraging result in favor of simple, bag-of-embeddings approaches for dyadic prediction using textual data.
+It would appear that complex architectures have yet to outperform a bag-of-embeddings approach.
+As noted in [[6]](https://explosion.ai/blog/quora-deep-text-pair-classification), this is an encouraging result in favor of such an approach in general for dyadic prediction using textual data.
 Outside of the Quora baselines, using max as the operator to combine word embeddings seems to yield the best results at around 0.83 accuracy.

 How to account for the superior performance of the Quora baselines?
 The simplest Quora architecture is essentially the same as the other